oxigraph/oxigraph/README.md

 - [`pyoxigraph` that exposes Oxigraph to the Python world](https://pyoxigraph.readthedocs.io/).
 Its source code is in the `python` directory. [![PyPI](https://img.shields.io/pypi/v/pyoxigraph)](https://pypi.org/project/pyoxigraph/)
 - [JavaScript bindings for Oxigraph](https://www.npmjs.com/package/oxigraph).
 WebAssembly is used to package Oxigraph into a NodeJS compatible NPM package.
 Its source code is in the `js` directory.
   [![npm](https://img.shields.io/npm/v/oxigraph)](https://www.npmjs.com/package/oxigraph)
-- [Oxigraph binary](https://crates.io/crates/oxigraph-cli) that provides a standalone command line tool allowing to manipulate RDF data and spawn a a web server implementing the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/) and the [SPARQL 1.1 Graph Store Protocol](https://www.w3.org/TR/sparql11-http-rdf-update/).
+- [Oxigraph binary](https://crates.io/crates/oxigraph-cli) that provides a standalone command-line tool allowing to manipulate RDF data and spawn a a web server implementing the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/) and the [SPARQL 1.1 Graph Store Protocol](https://www.w3.org/TR/sparql11-http-rdf-update/).
 Its source code is in the `cli` directory.
   Note that it was previously named [Oxigraph server](https://crates.io/crates/oxigraph-server).
   [![Latest Version](https://img.shields.io/crates/v/oxigraph-cli.svg)](https://crates.io/crates/oxigraph-cli)